All Episodes

 I don't think we want that here.

-I don't think we we want, for example, the Slovakian parliament passing a law that allows the government to access location data and cell phones.
+I don't think we want, for example, the Slovakian parliament passing a law that allows the government to access location data and cell phones.

-I don't think that's gonna fly.
+I don't think that's going to fly.

 Italy adopted similar measures.